PhantomMike/100-days-of-code/log.md

+### Day 41: March 9, 2017

+**Today's Progress:** Continuing FCC break to evaluate codecademy HTML & CSS tutorial: css positioning and images.

+**Thoughts:** A bit more confusing with all the different ways to place things, and position, and sometimes a requirement for dependent tags in order for certain things to work.
+Doesn't seem to memorable, will definitely need to reference this material in the future.

 ### Day 40: March 8, 2017

 **Today's Progress:** Continuing FCC break to evaluate codecademy HTML & CSS tutorial: borders and box model.